 Check Your Gait

 The way you walk or run can have a sizeable impact on your hip health.
 Any abnormalities in your gait could lead to an increased risk of developing hip bursitis.
 Analyze your gait while running and watch for signs of over striding or scissoring.
 You may need to check with a professional to take corrective action in fixing your gait.

 Use A Foam Roller

 Sometimes overly tight and stiff muscles can cause hip pain.
 Getting rid of that tightness is easy with a foam roller.
 Foam rolling works to alleviate muscle tension and adhesions that can lead to strain or injury.
 If you’re new to foam rolling, check out our video below for a demonstration on how to roll your quads.

 Strengthen Your Hips with Low-Impact Exercises

 It’s important to maintain your hip strength and flexibility through hip-training exercises and stretches.
-Two great exercises for building hip strength and flexibility are the seated pelvic tilt and the hip abduction, shown in the video below.
+Including low-impact activities, like yoga, into your fitness routine is a great way to improve hip flexibility.
+Two exercises that can help build hip strength and flexibility are the seated pelvic tilt and the hip abduction, as shown in the video below.

 Don’t Let Hip Pain Slow You Down

 Untreated hip pain can hinder your physical activity and may increase your risk of further injury.
 While the tips above can help reduce or prevent many common hip problems, professional help is often needed to target and resolve the true source of your injury.

 If you feel your hip pain is holding you back, schedule an appointment today.
-Our providers take the time needed to help find the root cause of your hip pain and address it at the source, so you can get back on track and enjoying life pain free.
+Our Providers take the time needed to help find the root cause of your hip pain and address it at the source, so you can get back on track and enjoy life pain free.

 Read our Medical Disclaimer here.